 Recognition Requirements for Methods

-Methods are evaluated and accepted as part of the certification process.
+Methods are evaluated and accepted to support the certification process.
 The Certification Authority will maintain and make available a list of recognized methods that may be cited by certification candidates in their Experience Profile Milestone applications.

-Methods may be submitted for recognition by candidates to support their certification directly with The Open Group or by an Accredited Certification Program (ACP), either at the time of accreditation or subsequently.
+Methods may be submitted for recognition by candidates to support their certification directly with The Open Group or by an Accredited Certification Program (ACP) at the time of accreditation.
 ACPs are also able to evaluate methods against the Recognition Requirements and submit them to the Certification Authority for inclusion in the Recognized Methods listing.

 For the purposes of these method recognition requirements, the word “architecture” is defined as the fundamental concepts or properties of a system1 in its environment embodied in its elements, relationships, and in the principles of its design and evolution (International Standard ISO/IEC/IEEE 42010-2011).
 For the method to be meaningful in this context, a key deliverable of the method must be an architecture description (defined in the Standard as a work product used to express an architecture).